ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/integer-vs-floats/integer-float-conversions.md

 Unfortunately, this is where the programming language matters.
 In some cases, C++ will catch such a demotion (called a *narrowing conversion* in C++) and will issue a relevant warning,

-The C language does not provide for such a warning.
-The C compiler will not issue a warning and it's easy for a conversion bug to creep in your code.
+The C language does not provide such a warning.
+The C compiler will not issue a warning and it's easy for a conversion bug to creep into your code.
 Sometimes conversion errors can be very hard to detect.

-Even with C++ there is a catch, the compiler will only issue such a warning when using bracket initialization, not assignment between values.
+Even with C++ there is a catch as the compiler will only issue such a warning when using bracket initialization, not assignment between values.
 You will see this in detail in the next section.

 Here is a list for possible demotions: